Jake Paul: Sexual assault allegations

-On April 9, 2021, a video was released by TikTok personality Justine Paradise who alleged that Paul forced her into oral sex and touched her without her consent during an incident at the Team 10 House in 2019.
+On April 9, 2021, a video was released by TikTok personality Justine Paradise, who alleged that Paul forced her into oral sex and touched her without her consent during an incident at the Team 10 House in 2019.
 Paul responded to the accusations, saying, "Sexual assault accusations aren't something that I, or anyone should ever take lightly, but to be crystal clear, this claim made against me is 100% false."
-In a later video Paradise stated she received harassment and death threats over the accusation.
+In a later video, Paradise stated she received harassment and death threats over the accusation.

 On April 22, 2021, an article about Paul in The New York Times featured a second accusation by model and actress Railey Lollie.
-Lollie, who had started working for Paul at 17, alleged that Paul would call her "jailbait", and at one point groped her.
+Lollie, who had started working for Paul at 17, alleged that Paul would call her "jailbait" and had groped her at one point.

-Investigation in Puerto Rico
+SEC fine for undisclosed cryptocurrencies sponsorship

-On May 15, 2021, Paul was investigated by the Puerto Rico Department of Natural and Environmental Resources for riding a motorized vehicle on Puerto Rico's beaches, seen on a video that was posted online but then removed.
-It is illegal to ride motorized vehicles on Puerto Rico's beaches in order to protect natural wildlife such as sea turtles.
-Paul apologized stating he had intended no harm.
+In March 2023, Paul was among eight celebrities charged by the U.S. Securities and Exchange Commission (SEC) with violating investor protection laws by promoting cryptocurrencies without disclosing that they had been sponsored to do so.
+He settled the charges for over $400,000 without admitting or denying the claims.